 Up, up, and away in your beautiful balloon.
-There may no more colorful or unique festival than that of balloon festivals in the United States.
-With each balloon made of unique colors and shapes, they fill the blue sky with patches of fun colors.
+There may be no more colorful or unique festival than balloon festivals in the United States.
+With each balloon of unique colors and shapes, they fill the blue sky with patches of fun colors.

-You’ll learn about how the pilot and a crew got into ballooning, why they chose their colors or shapes.
-And do you know what goes into making a balloon fly.
+You’ll learn how the pilot and crew got into ballooning and why they chose their colors or shapes.
+And do you know what goes into making a balloon fly?

-Festivals are often multiple-day events and include live music, food vendors, souvenir merchants, and all-around fun.
+Festivals are often multiple-day events, including live music, food vendors, souvenir merchants, and fun.

 Balloon Festivals in the United States